bcharlier/HMMA238/Tests-CI/tp.md

 ### Why tests are useful

-It is from the utterly importance to implement tests **during** the development step.
+It is from the utter importance to implement tests **during** the development step.
 It will help you to ensure:

 - that code works correctly.
 - that changes don’t break anything.